Term of the Moment

 Crypto, Blockchains and Web3

-Crypto was hot in the early 2020s, spawning thousands of cryptocurrencies few people ever understood.
+Crypto was super hot in the early 2020s, spawning thousands of cryptocurrencies few people ever understood.
 The blockchain is the network architecture and Web3 refers to individual empowerment, which is the theme of non-centralized, blockchain-based currencies (see Cirus platform).
-See crypto, blockchain, Web3, Bitcoin vs. Ethereum and crypto glossary.
+Although it has died down somewhat, there is still a huge amount of interest as well as hype over cryptocurrencies.
+See cryptocurrency, blockchain, Web3, Bitcoin vs. Ethereum and crypto glossary.

 The Chip